MicrosoftDocs/SupportArticles-docs/support/sql/general/rolling-upgrade-sql-server-2019-2022.md

 ## Issue 2: An error related to an inactive instance for SQL Server 2022

-You're unable to upgrade SQL Server from version 2019 to 2022 due to an inactive instance for SQL Server 2022.
+You're unable to upgrade to SQL Server 2022 due to an inactive instance for SQL Server 2022.

 **Cause:**